The pageContext object provides contextual information about the current page.

 pageContext.someProp = someValue

-Can I use pageContext to store UI state?
+Can I use pageContext as a UI store?

 Can I check whether SSR is enabled?